hoangvo1902/NLP-Sentiment-Analysis-on-IMDB-movie-review-with-BERT/README.md

 Thank you for exploring the "NLP Sentiment Analysis on IMDB Movie Reviews with BERT" academic research repository at the University of Science, VNU!

-Remember that, I still kept some files in private, if you want full project, please contact me via email.
+Remember that, I still kept some files in private, if you want the full project, please contact me via email.